-The most advanced target is currently the MGN (Montazo-Guano-Naranjo) target, located 8 km northeast of Candelones.
-The soil geochemistry and IP chargeability anomalies bear a striking resemblance to Candelones-Candelones Extension and have not been previously tested by systematic drilling.
-It is mapped as the largest epithermal alteration zone on the Neita property.
-MGN trends east-west and covers an area of more than 16 square km with a higher grade gold zone occurring in the oxide layer at surface.
-The MGN zone occurs at the intersection of two separate northwest trending regional structures.
-Gold mineralization is widespread and enveloped by strong argillic alteration within a 150 m thick hydrothermal breccia horizon.
-The mineralization is associated with a rhyolite dome and occurs in lenses and veins of dense silica-barite rock that replaces the host volcanic pyroclastic rock.
+MGN, located 8 km northeast of Candelones, features multiple, coincident, gold in soil and IP chargeability anomalies that bear a striking resemblance to Candelones / Candelones Extension deposits.
+MGN also lies along the interpreted ENE trending contact area between the andesite volcanoclastics and dacite tuffs, the horizon hosting the mineralization at Candelones and surface mapping has identified broad areas of intense argillic alteration, typically associated with epithermal type deposits.
+The MGN area is structurally complex, affected by both regional scale thrust faulting and associated conjugate faults that are difficult to interpret based on surface mapping.
+The structural fabric resulted in a number of the historical drill holes in the MGN area from reaching the target depth.
+Gold mineralization is widespread, localized within a thick hydrothermal breccias unit associated with a rhyolite dome.
+Lenses and veins of dense silica-barite rock replace the host volcanic pyroclastic rock.
 The highest grades (> 5 g/t Au) occur at the base of the breccia horizon and in the underlying, highly argillic andesite.
 Barite-manganese jasperoids are locally well developed.
 They are distinctly anomalous in arsenic, copper and antimony suggesting an epithermal system similar to the one responsible for gold mineralization at the nearby Candelones deposit.
-Currently the area is being mapped for geological detail to generate refined drilling targets.
-Drilling is expected to commence in 2013.
+Initial drilling at Montazo was completed in late Q4, 2013 and results are pending at this time.
+[NTD see above.]
+Further drilling is planned in 2014 at Montazo, Guano and Naranja.